 Vegan Asparagus Soup (Daniel Fast)

-Come spring I crave asparagus soup.
+Come spring, I crave asparagus soup.
 My dad’s asparagus soup is kinda famous among our little circle of friends.
-I have no complainants , but lemons are in abundance in my garden so I decided to merge two recipes together and added two new ingredients to his traditional recipe: Cashews and fresh squeezed lemon juice.
-The lemons add brighness and the cashews add richness.
+Al the rough my Dad’s asparagus soup is delicious as is, I added two new ingredients to his traditional recipe: Cashews and lemon juice.
+Lemons are in abundance in my garden and add brightness.
+Cashews add richness to asparagus soup sans the cream.

-It’s so easy just chop, throw in a pot and blend!
+Asparagus soup could be easier: Chop, throw in a pot, and blend!
 I freeze it in individual servings for a quick lunch or dinner as I constantly have my hands full with two toddlers.

 You can enjoy this asparagus soup anytime or even during a Daniel fast.
 This soup is so delicious I felt a little guilty enjoying it so much during my fast and refrained from helping myself to seconds.
-It is vegan, and contains no sugar.
-However, be careful if you use premade vegetable stock (like I do) many surprisingly contain sugar, vinegar or yeast, which I omit during a Daniel fast.
+It is vegan and contains no sugar.
+However, premade vegetable stock may contain sugar, vinegar, or yeast, which I omit during a Daniel fast.

 Serves 6